lydtechconsulting/monitoring-demo/README.md

 #### Overview

-A Spring Boot application is used to generate Kafka events and perform Postgres operations to demonstrate the metrics capture.
-The application provides a REST endpoint that when called triggers the application to produce events.
+The Spring Boot application provides a REST endpoint that when called triggers the application to produce events.
 The application then consume these events, and writes corresponding records to the database.

 ![Demo Application](monitoring-demo.png)